woylie/let_me/README.md

-# Expel
+# LetMe

-Expel is an authorization library for Elixir.
+LetMe is an authorization library for Elixir.

 It aims to give you an easy, readable and flexible way of defining authorization rules by defining a simple DSL, while also giving you introspection functions